lostmapper/lostmapper-mkdocs/docs/blog/posts/python3-on-macos.md

 ## Freeze and Share Required Packages

 Now that we've added some packages it's a good idea to track what we've installed along with which specific version we're using.
-This is helpful if we're ever developing on another computer or collaborating with others people.
+This is helpful if we're ever developing on another computer or collaborating with other people.

 To generate a list of packages, run the following: